pluralsight/mob-timer/README.md

 ## Build mob-timer

-Run `npm install` and then one of the following commands for your respective operating system:
+Run `npm ci` and then one of the following commands for your respective operating system:
 - Windows: `npm run build-win`
 - Mac OS X: `npm run build-mac`
 - Linux: `npm run build-linux` (You may need to install `libcanberra-gtk-module`)